AaltoSciComp/scicomp-docs/triton/apps/generative_ai_tools.rst

 Locally installed LLMs
 ----------------------
-We have many models already downloaded and software installed for using them.
+We have many models already predownloaded and software installed for using them.
 See :doc:`llms`.
-If you need more models or code examples, just as us.
+If you need more models, large datasets or code examples, just ask us.
 We also have tested and provide support for (for example) running LLMs on CSC or LUMI supercomputers - which have plenty more resources, but can be hard to use.